qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

 and FMEA (Failure Mode and Effects Analysis).
 Inputs for this concept are the requirements of ISO26262 Part 6 Chapter 7 and Part 9 Chapter 7 and 8.

 The objectives of the DFA are to show that the required freedom from interference is achieved.
-Therefore the potential causes or initiators are analyzed.
+Therefore the potential causes or initiators are analysed.
 The DFA is focussed on common cause failures.
+With a DFA architectural features are analysed if

+ | - there are redundant elements (similar or non-similar)
+ | - identical software is implemented in different features or components
+ | - failures can violate a functions and the safety mechanisms for the function
+ | - failures an violate partitions of features or components

+With the DFA shall be shown that the freedom from interference is achieved by the absence of common cause failures.

 The objective of the FMEA is to show that the risk of systematic faults is reduced to an acceptable level.
 This shall be done by showing that systematic faults can be excluded by a full test coverage.
 Or, if this is not possible, that the systematic faults are mitigated by a sufficient mitigation.